 Yep.
 There are what we'd call mirrorless cameras in all those sizes.
-At FX (old 35mm film size) we've got the Leica M9.
-At DX (also called APS) we've got the Samsung NX and Sony NEX models.
+At FX (old 35mm film size) we've got the Leica M9 and M (Type 240) plus the Sony A7 models.
+At DX (also called APS) we've got the Samsung NX and Sony Alpha models.
 At m4/3 both Olympus and Panasonic make a wide variety of models.
 The Nikon 1 (what they call CX) checks in at the next lower size.
 And at the bottom, we've got cameras like the Pentax Q and some of the Ricoh GXR modules.

 That image is in scale, so the light collection area does vary considerably, doesn't it?
 So what size should you get?

 All else equal, there are advantages of a larger sensor over a smaller one.
 Unfortunately, all else is rarely equal.
 Different sensor technologies have different fill factors, different efficiencies, and you may find they have different megapixel counts.
 So there is no simple answer, but some general ones to pay attention to.

 Full frame (FX in Nikon nomenclature) sensors are the same size as 35mm film was, give or take an eensy bit.
 If you're coming from a film camera or FX DSLR background lenses all work as you'd expect them to.
 A 50mm lens is "normal."
 A 24mm lens gives you a 74 degree horizontal angle of view, just as it does on your older cameras.
 And since Leica is currently the only mirrorless camera maker here with that size sensor at the moment, if you've got some old Leica screw or M-mount lenses in your gear closet, then you're ready to go: just pop the big bucks for the M9 body, mount your existing lenses and shoot like you used to.